Kamran-Afzali/Kamran-Afzali.github.io/_posts/fmriprep.md

 The T1w is skull-stripped using a Nipype implementation of the *antsBrainExtraction.sh* tool (ANTs), which is an atlas-based brain extraction workflow.
 This is followed by a spatial normalization to standard spaces is performed using ANTs’ *antsRegistration* in a multiscale, mutual-information based, nonlinear registration scheme.

 ### Cost function masking during spatial normalization
 When processing images from patients with focal brain lesions (e.g., stroke, tumor resection), it is possible to provide a lesion mask to be used during spatial normalization to standard space.
 ANTs will use this mask to minimize warping of healthy tissue into damaged areas (or vice-versa).
 Lesion masks should be binary NIfTI images (damaged areas = 1, everywhere else = 0) in the same space and resolution as the T1 image, and follow the naming convention specified in BIDS Extension.
-This file should be placed in the sub-*/anat directory of the BIDS dataset to be run through fMRIPrep.
-Because lesion masks are not currently part of the BIDS specification, it is also necessary to include a .bidsignore file in the root of your dataset directory.

 ### Surface preprocessing
 fMRIPrep uses FreeSurfer to reconstruct surfaces from T1w/T2w structural images.
 If enabled, several steps in the fMRIPrep pipeline are added or replaced.
 All surface preprocessing may be disabled with the *--fs-no-reconall* flag.
 Surface reconstruction is performed in three phases.
-The first phase initializes the subject with T1w and T2w (if available) structural images and performs basic reconstruction (autorecon1) with the exception of skull-stripping.
+The first phase initializes the subject with T1w and T2w (if available) structural images and performs basic reconstruction with the exception of skull-stripping.
 Skull-stripping is skipped since the brain mask calculated previously is injected into the appropriate location for FreeSurfer.

 ### Refinement of the brain mask

 Typically, the original brain mask calculated with *antsBrainExtraction.sh* will contain some innaccuracies including small amounts of MR signal from outside the brain.
 Based on the tissue segmentation of FreeSurfer (located in mri/aseg.mgz) and only when the Surface Processing step has been executed, fMRIPrep replaces the brain mask with a refined one that derives from the aseg.mgz file as described in RefineBrainMask.

 ## BOLD preprocessing

 BOLD reference image estimation workflow estimates a reference image for a BOLD series.
 If a single-band reference *sbref* image associated with the BOLD series is available, then it is used directly.
 If not, a reference image is estimated from the BOLD series as follows: When T1-saturation effects (“dummy scans” or non-steady state volumes) are detected, they are averaged and used as reference due to their superior tissue contrast.
 Otherwise, a median of motion corrected subset of volumes is used.